 As with an in-person meeting, a virtual meeting should have the details of what will be discussed and accomplished laid out for all attendees.
 Core tenets of an agenda include the purpose of the meeting and what topics will be covered.
 Ideally, you want to distribute your agenda ahead of time so that attendees can come to the meeting prepared.

 An agenda enables participants to prepare questions and comments ahead of time.
 This helps attendees to know what to expect so they do not feel as though their time may be wasted by attending.
 Make sure to give some leeway for technological difficulties, as well as for questions at the end of the meeting.

 2. Send Reminders Beforehand

-	Captivate the interest of your audience from the very beginning of the meeting by having an engaging presentation title, and doing such things as playing music or introducing an icebreaker appropriate for the style and formality level of your company.
+Captivate the interest of your audience from the very beginning of the meeting by having an engaging presentation title.
+Use tactics such as playing music or introducing an icebreaker appropriate for the style and formality level of your company.
 Interactive content such as polls and quizzes offer a good way to get attendees to start thinking about the topic at hand.
 If you are facilitating a virtual conference that happens infrequently, consider introducing any new employees who have joined the company since the last conference.